 I decided I needed to go for a run, as soon as a finished my 3 miles I get a text from Gavin, “Hey, how’d your appointment go today?”.
 My heart sank, why would someone want to get into a new relationship with someone who had just been diagnosed with a terrible, terrible disease?
 I decided to just tell him.
 He responded with saying how sorry he was, but just remember, “you might have MS, but it doesn’t have you.”.
 We had our first date two weeks later, it was so simple and so perfect, I knew that very day we’d get married.
 Funny how things work out.

-About six months later, a series of very terrible doctors appointments led me to the Cleveland Clinic.
-I absolutely did not want to go on medicine, I had read the Wahls Protocol and was determined that changing my lifestyle even more drastically than I already had was what going to help me.
+About six months later, a series of very terrible doctors appointments led me to the Cleveland Clinic, one of the most prestigious hospitals when it comes to MS. I absolutely did not want to go on medicine, I had read the Wahls Protocol and was determined that changing my lifestyle even more drastically than I already had was what going to help me.
 However, my parents really, really pushed for medicine, and by the look on my dad’s face the moment my neurologist said “If this was my daughter theres no way in the world I would let her not take medicine for this”, I knew I was going to go on it.
 She decided to put me on a drug called Tecfidera, it was a new drug, she told me it was 80 percent effective for Relapsing and Remitting MS and that it had very little side effects associated with it.
 I agreed to try 1 medicine, (while sticking to my Paleo-ish diet) and if it didn’t work, or I had side effects from it, I was done.
 I started the Tecfidera and for two and a half years my scans were clean.
 The Tecfidera was working like we had hoped and I experienced no effects from my medicine, to my knowledge.

 In August I had what marked my 3 year appointment.
 Gavin and I just got married about a month ago and I felt great.
 Despite feeling okay, they found 7 enhancing lesions on my brain.
 My medicine was not working like they had thought.
 Surprise, it wasn’t “just anxiety”.
 Cleveland gave me two different medicines they thought I should try.
 The thought of continuing to poison my body with another daily pill just made me cringe.
 I gave myself two options.
 1. I get a stem cell transplant from Northwestern.
 2. find a really good functional medicine doctor who can help guide me through healing my body naturally.
 After thinking about and fighting it for about a month, Gavin and I decided to give Northwestern a shot first to see if I would be approved for the transplant.
 I told myself that if I get approved it’s what I’m meant to do, if they say no, option 2 is the right choice.